peteroupc/classic-wallpaper/README.md

 [^1]: Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
 The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.
 Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).
 Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background, are not tileable for purposes of this challenge.

 [^2]: Can be generated from `dstripe` using the following ImageMagick command: `magick dstripe.png \( +clone -flop \) +append dzigzag.png`.

-[^3]: Tileable wallpapers employing more than 256 colors are acceptable, though not preferable, if they otherwise meet all requirements here, since they can be adapted to have the colors of this color palette using known techniques for color dithering.

 [^4]: Can be generated from `truchet3color` using the following [ImageMagick](https://imagemagick.org/) command: `magick truchet3color.png \( +clone -grayscale Rec709Luma \) \( -size 1x256 gradient:#000000-#ff5500 \) -delete 0 -clut  \( -size 1x1 xc:#000000 xc:#808080 xc:#FFFFFF xc:#C0C0C0 xc:#FF0000 xc:#800000 xc:#00FF00 xc:#008000 xc:#0000FF xc:#000080 xc:#FF00FF xc:#800080 xc:#00FFFF xc:#008080 xc:#FFFF00 xc:#808000 +append -write mpr:z +delete \) -dither FloydSteinberg -remap mpr:z truchetff5500vga.png`.
 This example, which employs a color shift and dither, demonstrates that derivative colored wallpapers with limited colored palettes can easily be generated from black/gray/white wallpapers using non-AI computer programs.